SkeltonThatcher/bizmetrics-book/README.md

 # bizmetrics-book
-Public resources for the book "Metrics for Business Decisions" (https://skeltonthatcher.com/publications/team-guide-metrics-business-decisions)
+Public resources for the book "Team Guide to Metrics for Business Decisions" (https://skeltonthatcher.com/publications/team-guide-metrics-business-decisions)